 We are continuing to engage with Hobart doctors to develop the model for Tasman Private Hospital, embedding the principles on which Nexus Hospitals is based – a best practice clinical environment with medical sovereignty at its core.

-With its six operating theatres and 24-bed overnight ward, Tasman Private will provide a tailored operating environment for Hobart doctors, and offer Tasmania’s young health professionals a world class working environment in which to build their careers.
+With its seven operating theatres and 26-bed overnight ward, Tasman Private will provide a tailored operating environment for Hobart doctors, and offer Tasmania’s young health professionals a world class working environment in which to build their careers.

-Our modern $57 million privately-funded hospital is expected to employ more than 130 staff, and provide over 180 construction jobs during the 20-month build.
+Our modern nearly $60 million privately-funded hospital is expected to employ more than 130 staff, and provide over 180 construction jobs during the 20-month build.

 Further employment opportunities will be created within the integrated medical hub supporting the hospital, which will include a general practice, a pharmacy, radiology services, a café and conference facilities.

 At a time when hospital services in Hobart are in undersupply, the timing of this development is planned to manage expected future demand on the Tasmanian healthcare system.